 Training Cuckoos, have many mouths to feed; their brood tends to consist of an abundance of grand titles such as”Executive Managers” and “Operations Executives”.
 Similar to the cuckoo bird their need to provide for this massive brood leads to dishonesty they do exactly what the real cuckoo does, they become parasites feeding off your business and laying their eggs in the nests of other species of superior birds if you are unaware, you will incubate the eggs of the parasite in blissful ignorance

-Whether you are a purchaser or provider of training, it’s essential to protect your business from the cuckoo for financial reasons and for protection, to ensure compliance, standards, and authenticity.
+Whether you are a purchaser or provider of training, it’s essential to protect your business from the cuckoo for financial reasons , to ensure compliance, standards, and authenticity.
 Here are some signs to look out for:

 - One area that can be particularly deceiving is the web site the cuckoo simply uses the logos of credible establishments to claim associations and accreditations.
 One phone call to the awarding body will enable you to check these claims.
 The training cuckoo that attempted to trick me has an impressive page listing accreditations, none of them authentic.